 Environmental Economics & Policy

 The EEP program equips students to inform effective solutions for today’s national and international environmental problems.
-EEP is one of eight available concentrations in the two-year residential Master of Environmental Management (MEM) program.
+EEP is one of seven available concentrations in the two-year residential Master of Environmental Management (MEM) program.

 Our highly analytical program provides training in the social and natural sciences for future policy-makers, those who offer them expert advice, and those who try to influence policy through the political process.
 With a small class size and low student-faculty ratio, the program gives students a strong foundation in the methods needed to analyze how households, businesses, governments and other stakeholders react to existing and proposed environmental and resource policies.